adam2am/language-tools-with-civet/1-clear-roadmap.md

 - Copy the real Civet TextMate grammar `civet.json` from `civet-syntax/syntaxes` into `packages/svelte-vscode/syntaxes/civet.tmLanguage.json`
 - (Optionally) copy supporting files like `civet-configuration.json` or `codeblock.json` as needed
 - Remove the dummy Civet grammar `packages/svelte-vscode/test/grammar/dummy/civet.tmLanguage-dummy.json`
-- Ensure the grammar’s `scopeName` is `source.civet` and that it correctly tokenizes Civet constructs per the cheatsheet
+- Ensure the grammar's `scopeName` is `source.civet` and that it correctly tokenizes Civet constructs per the cheatsheet

 ### 1.2 Update Svelte Grammar to Properly Handle Civet
 - Ensure the Civet injection pattern is correctly configured